AiTechOne/iono-pi-max-kernel-module/README.md

+Added ionopimax.py with some methods to interact with the board.

 # Iono Pi Max driver kernel module

 Raspberry Pi OS Kernel module for [Iono Pi Max](https://www.sferalabs.cc/iono-pi-max/) - the industrial controller based on the Raspberry Pi Compute Module.